EdenIvgi/TravelTip/README.md

 TravelTip is an app that keeps a list of favorite locations

 ## Main Features
-- The app allows the user to keep and manage locations
+- Manage a personalized list of favorite locations (add, edit, delete, and view details)
-- The user can also search for an address and pan the map to that point
+- Search for addresses and pan the map to any location
-- The User can pan the map to his own geo-location
+- Instantly pan the map to your current geo-location
+- Filter, sort, and group locations in the list
+- Select a location to highlight it on the map and in the list
+- Copy the selected location’s URL to the clipboard
+- Share a location using the Web Share API
+- Location state is reflected in the URL query parameters for easy sharing

 ## Locations CRUDL
-- Create – click on the map prompts for name and rate
+- **Create** – Click on the map to add a new location; prompts a modal for name and rating.
-- Read – Selected location details (see below)
-- Update – can update location rate
+- **Read** – View details of the selected location, including name, address, rating.
+- **Update** – Edit the rating of an existing location.
-- Delete – can delete a location
+- **Delete** – Remove a location from your favorites list.
-- List - Including filtering, sorting and grouping
+- **List** – View all locations with options to filter, sort, and group by rating or other criteria.

 ## Selected Location
-- Displayed in the header
+- Displayed in the header with name and address
-- Location is active in the list (gold color)
+- Highlighted as active in the list (gold color)
-- Marker on the map
+- Marker shown on the map
-- Reflected in query params
+- Reflected in the URL query parameters
-- Copy url to clipboard
+- Copy location URL to clipboard
-- Share via Web-Share API
+- Share location via Web Share API
+- Location details modal shows name, address and rating

 ## Location
 Here is the format of the location object: